-Dr. John W. O’Halloran, PT, DPT, OCS, ATC, CSCS, Cert.
-MDT, is a licensed Physical Therapist and Athletic Trainer with over 25 years of experience in the field of rehabilitation.
-He is a board certified orthopaedic clinical specialist by the American Physical Therapy Association.
+Dr. John W. O’Halloran, PT, DPT, OCS, ATC, CSCS (retired), cert MDT, is a licensed Physical Therapist and Athletic Trainer with over 30 years of experience in the field of rehabilitation.
+He is a board certified orthopedic clinical specialist by the American Physical Therapy Association.
 He earned his post-professional Doctor of Physical Therapy from Temple University.
-He is a member of the American Physical Therapy Association (APTA) and the National Athletic Trainers Association (NATA) as well as a member of the Sports and Orthopedics and the Private Practice Sections of the APTA.
-In 2014, Dr. O'Halloran received the North Carolina Physical Therapy Associations Clinical Excellence Award.
 Dr. O’Halloran is the sole owner of O’Halloran Rehabilitation, a division of O’Halloran Consulting, LLC.
 John was born in Boston, Massachusetts and currently resides in Summerfield, North Carolina.
-Dr. O’Halloran has served as director of physical therapy/sports medicine at Southeastern Orthopedics in Greensboro, North Carolina as well as co-owner of GOSMC Properties, LLC.
+Dr. O’Halloran has also served as director of physical therapy/sports medicine at Southeastern Orthopedics in Greensboro, North Carolina as well as co-owner of GOSMC Properties, LLC.
 He has also worked in a variety of settings including universities and hospitals.
 Dr. O’Halloran is also a former orthopedic instructor at the physical therapy assistant program at Guilford Technical Community College in Greensboro, North Carolina.
 In 1999, he became credentialed with the McKenzie Institute in the mechanical diagnosis and treatment of the spine.
 Dr. O’Halloran is also a certified functional capacity evaluator in the Blankenship Method.
 His unique evaluation and treatment skills make him a sought after clinical instructor for physical therapy and athletic training topics.
 He has spoken both locally and internationally on topics such as sports specific rehabilitation of the shoulder, spine rehabilitation and treatment of foot and ankle injuries.
 Dr. O’Halloran has studied orthopedic and sports therapy abroad in Australia and New Zealand.
 His post graduate work has included manipulative therapy.
-His wide range of clinical experience and continued desire to further his education, combined with advanced post graduate training, allows him to provide evidenced based rehabilitation and treat complex musculoskeletal conditions.
+His wide range of clinical experience and continued desire to further his education combined with advanced post graduate training allows him to provide his patients the most evidenced-based rehabilitation and treat complex musculoskeletal conditions.
 John was awarded the 2014 recipient of the chapter’s Excellence in Clinical Practice Award by the North Carolina Physical Therapy Association.
 He also was awarded the North Carolina Elon University Clinical Instructor of the year for 2015.
 Recently, Dr. O’Halloran’s investigational work on the earlier facilitation of gait in the Total Knee Arthroplasty patient has been cited in peer reviewed journal publications.

 Nearly 500,000 people in the US annually need a knee arthroplasty.
 Through a demonstration with a postoperative total knee arthroplasty patient, Dr. O’Halloran shares common manual therapies for knee rehabilitation.